 7) Four Season Climate

-Buffalo’s climate may be wacky, but the region yields all four seasons of weather to its residents.
+Buffalo’s climate may be wacky, but the region yields all four seasons to its residents.

 Some may favor the meteorological stability offered by places such as Florida, but I’ve never been one to prefer year-round snow or sun.
 I find it difficult to claim a “favorite season” like some can aptly share.
 This may have something to do with being raised outside of Rochester (another tumultuous town for weather conditions), but the prospect of blooming flowers and butterflies on Christmas Day just depresses me.